 The risk of miscarriage is the same (15-20%) as with a natural pregnancy and increases according to the age of the patients undergoing IVF or insemination.
 For patients receiving an oocyte donation, the risks do not increase as the donation comes from a donor aged between 18 and 35.

-Over 40, a pregnant woman, either by natural means or by Assisted Reproduction Techniques, has a higher risk of developing pregnancy hypertension, gestational diabetes… Therefore, these pregnancies must be carefully monitored.
+Over 40, a pregnant woman, whether by natural means or by Assisted Reproduction Techniques, has a higher risk of developing pregnancy hypertension, gestational diabetes, among others.
+Therefore, these pregnancies must be carefully monitored.

 It has been scientifically demonstrated that children born from Assisted Reproduction Techniques do not have a higher risk of genetic alterations or deformities than those children born from a natural pregnancy.

 A pregnancy resulting from Assisted Reproduction Techniques does not exclude the need for all the usual tests for diagnosing anomalies in the foetus.
 Initially, amniocentesis will only be carried out when the result of the triple test (triple screening) produces altered values.
 The triple-test consists of a blood test (biochemical screening) and an ultrasound which includes measuring the nuchal translucency of the foetus.